dmbarbour/awelon/AboutABC.md

 * location and latency properties model where and when values can be accessed
 * sealed value types model information-hiding and rights amplification
 * substructural types for blocks model obligations and resource limitations
-* temporal constraints for blocks - use-before, use-no-earlier-than
+* latency constraints for blocks and sealed values - expires, ripens
 * track potential ranges for numbers, e.g. protect against divide-by-zero
-* (maybe) hints on blocks for lazy or parallel evaluation
+* (tentative) indicate blocks for lazy or parallel evaluation
-* (maybe) enforcable purity property for blocks
+* (tentative) assert a purity property for blocks

 Attributes can express and enforce some very useful properties.
 Note: moving values (between locations) and sealing values are both capability based.
 ABC type systems assume a conventional class of capabilities that enable these features.